len0rd/janus-broadcastChatroom/README.md

 ## Install Node and NPM

 There are many guides on how to do this online.
+Node/NPM are used in this demo to create a basic https static fileserver.
 Since Janus only supports Linux, we will also assume that you are running/installing on linux.

 ```bash
 sudo apt-get update